 We are deeply concerned by Comptroller Joseph Otting’s proposed changes to the Community Reinvestment Act (CRA), the subject of today’s hearing by the House Financial Services Committee.
 The Office of the Comptroller of the Currency (OCC) and the Federal Deposit Insurance Corporation (FDIC) have set forth a proposal that must be reevaluated to preserve the fundamental purpose of CRA – to address inequalities in bank lending and to drive investments toward impactful community development activities.

 CRA is essential to the work of mission-driven Community Development Financial Institutions (CDFIs), and its impact is substantial.
 In 2018, banks invested nearly $4 billion in CDFI loan funds who are members of the Opportunity Finance Network –an increase from less than $1 billion in 2005, and nearly half the debt capital collectively deployed to finance desperately needed affordable housing, small businesses and community facilities primarily benefiting low income communities.

 Changes to CRA proposed by the OCC and FDIC are fundamentally flawed because they:

 Capital Impact Partners, IFF, Low Income Investment Fund (LIIF), and Reinvestment Fund are four of the highest capacity CDFIs in the nation.
-Over three decades, our combined $8.3 billion in investments– $707 million in 2018 alone—have supported projects in 46 states, Puerto Rico and the District of Columbia.
+Over three decades, our combined $8.3 billion in investments — $707 million in 2018 alone — have supported projects in 46 states, Puerto Rico and Washington, D.C.